 Course Learning Objectives:

-HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology).
-Credit not allowed for both FSHN 445 and HDFS 445.
+HDFS 310 (Infant and Child Development in Context); Completion of 60 credits.
+Credit not allowed for both FSHN 445 and HDFS 445

 All prerequisites must be completed or consent from the instructor given prior to enrollment.